anwar1681/gitprac/README.md

 # gitprac
 practise git commands
-will see how the version con ex.
+<br> will see how the version con ex.